eafflu/runtime/README.md

 <script src="bower_components/opspark-draw/draw.js"></script>
 ```

-We will be using the [create.js](http://createjs.com/) library to draw and animate our game.
+For this project, we will be using the [create.js](http://createjs.com/) library to draw and animate our game.

 # Step 2 - Brainstorming

 Before we start coding, we have to decide what kind of game we want to build with Halle.
-Look at the kind of moves that Halle can make and imagine how they would fit into your game.
+Look at the kind of moves that Halle can make and imagine how they would fit into **your** game.

 You will need to decide on a general *theme* for the game.
 What kind of world is Halle in?
 Is she in space, in a factory, on the streets of New Orleans?

 What are the *game mechanics*?
 What are the goals and what are the challenges?
 What might halle encounter as the game progresses?
 Are there points or a score?
 How does the game end?

-You've seen what Halle can do.
-How does that fit into your game?
+Finally, come up with a good *name* for your game.
+Having a great name for a project is an important step, but don't worry, you can always change it later.

 # Step 3 - HUD